Robotistan/Robotistan-RDT/docs/source/projects/blink.rst

 Introduction
 -------------
 In real life, the employee, who has just started to learn the job, first undertakes the most basic task.The cleaner first learns to use the broom, the cook learns to use the kitchen utensils, the waiter to carry a tray.
 We can come up with many examples.
-The first code written by newcomers to software development is known as "Hello World".
+The first code written by newcomers to software development is known as ``"Hello World"``.
 Printing "Hello World" as soon as the program starts on the screen or console window in the language they use is the first step in programming.
 Like a baby starting to crawl…

 .. code-block::